 These steps will help you get started in the right direction but may not be sufficient for every person.

-Another very common cause of high DHEA is PTSD.
+Another very common cause of high DHEA is PTSD (6).

-Post traumatic stress disorder is disorder which results in multiple changes to hormone systems, the HPA axis and immune function over time.
+Post-traumatic stress disorder is a disorder that results in multiple changes to hormone systems, the HPA axis, and immune function over time.

-What's more interesting is that the incidence of PTSD is at least 1% which estimates putting it as high as 15% of the general population of the US.
+What’s more interesting is that the incidence of PTSD is at least 1% which estimates putting it as high as 15% of the general population of the US (7).

 This is particularly important as it relates to DHEA.

-Because studies have shown that PTSD results in documented high DHEA:
+Because studies have shown that PTSD results in documented high DHEA (8):